Implement runner using React

 );

-import { ClassicRunner } from "tripetto-runner-autclassicoscroll";
+import { ClassicRunner } from "@tripetto/runner-autclassicoscroll";

-import { Export } from "tripetto-runner-foundation";
+import { Export } from "@tripetto/runner";

 <ClassicRunner